htluu-ucsd/cse15l-lab-reports/LabReport5.md

 ![Image](Screenshot 2023-12-03 174237.png)

 2. TA Response:
 Have you tried testing `merge()` on 2 arrays in all possible scenarios?
 Where array 1 is longer than 2, where array 2 is longer than 1, and where they're both equal.
-It may also be advantageous to have multiple `System.out.println()` statements that print the element.
+It may also be advantageous to have multiple `System.out.println()` statements that print the element and their indices.

 3. Terminal output of resulting attempt:
 ![Image](Screenshot 2023-12-03 172355.png)